Ok, we saw in Part 1 what’s a gunpla, and which kind of gunpla do exist.

 The actual minimum

 You’ll need a kit, probably an HG kit is best to start with.
 Then you’ll need a side cutter.
 You can scrape by with a nail clipper, but that’s a bit barbaric: your plastic will be warped in the place of the cut.
-A better option is using a proper side cutter: they vary wildly in price so don’t splurge unless you’re sure you’ll use them in the future.
+A better option is using a proper side cutter (this Wave one is a cheaper and generally excellent alternative): they vary wildly in price so don’t splurge unless you’re sure you’ll use them in the future.
 Better, if you find another gunpla hobbyist in your area, ask if you can borrow their spare nippers.
 They’ll have a spare, trust me.
 The most important attribute of a side cutter (or nippers) is that they cut flat and flush.
 Beware of the classic electrical wiring nippers, they generally cut in a v shape.

 A good starter set